Geodesic geometry of 2+1-D Dirac materials subject to artificial, quenched gravitational singularities: Introduction

 \emph{Random} quenched gravity arises when the Dirac velocity modulation occurs due to disorder (``quenched gravitational disorder,'' QGD).
 Nanometer-scale inhomogeneity observed by tunneling into BSCCO \cite{DavisReview} could imply that QGD plays a role in high-temperature superconductivity; it has recently been demonstrated that increasing disorder can raise the critical temperature in these materials \cite{Welp18}.
 QGD might also arise due to twist disorder in bilayer graphene \cite{Pixley20,Ryu20}.
 The physics of QGD has only recently been investigated theoretically.
 Exact diagonalization studies of a 2D Dirac cone subject to different varieties of QGD revealed a surprisingly robust incarnation of quantum criticality.
 In Ref.~\cite{NumericalQGD}, nematic QGD was shown to produce an entire spectrum of quantum-critical single-particle wave functions, with universal critical spatial fluctuations analogous to those found at an Anderson metal-insulator transition.
 Spectrum-wide quantum criticality has also been observed in non-gravitational models of topological superconductor surface states, where it was linked to quantum Hall plateau transitions \cite{Ghorashi18,Sbierski,JonasReview}.

 Motivated by the prospects for inducing gravitational effects in 2D Dirac materials, and by the numerical observation of robust quantum criticality induced by QGD \cite{NumericalQGD}, this paper investigates the geometry of 2+1-D Lorentzian manifolds with quenched gravitational singularities, corresponding to gravitationally modulated Dirac materials.
 We study the semiclassical limit of massless Dirac carriers lensing through static gravitational landscapes by computing null geodesic trajectories.
-Null geodesics play a crucial role in informing the solution to the wave equation on curved manifolds \cite{Friedlander}.
-Moreover, geodesics can form the basis for a sensible semiclassical expansion of the Dirac equation, which governs a consistent single-particle relativistic quantum mechanics (unlike the Klein-Gordon equation).
+In classical general relativity, null geodesics give the trajectories followed by massless particles.
+More generally, null geodesics play a crucial role in informing the solution to the wave equation on curved manifolds \cite{Friedlander}.
+Geodesics can form the basis for a sensible semiclassical expansion of the Dirac equation, which governs a consistent single-particle relativistic quantum mechanics (unlike the Klein-Gordon equation).
 These points are formalized by the fact that null geodesics are exactly the bicharacteristics for the Dirac equation on a Lorentzian manifold.
 Bicharacteristics determine the propagation of discontinuities of partial differential equations and very generally correspond to a ``geometric optics'' viewpoint of a generic field equation \cite{LucaVitagliano}.
+We emphasize that geodesic-based approaches have been employed sucessfully in condensed matter contexts -- in particular, we note that conductivity corrections due to notrivial ``geodesic scattering'' have been studied previously in the context of 3D TI surface states \cite{Beenakker}.